Context

 Customer-First Discovery

-Rather than building technology in search of a problem, we spent months in conversation & discovery with field researchers, conservation NGOs, and government agency workers.
+We spent months in conversation & discovery with field researchers, conservation NGOs, and government agency workers surveying the broad landscape of value creation centered around nature.

 Rapid Prototyping

-We quickly built an MVP that visualized species interconnections from a partner ecologist's field study for a warehouse expansion project.
-Leveraging GBIF data, this interactive view of species identified from a single site revealed the complexity of “everyday” landscapes, not just biodiversity hotspots like the Amazon.
+Back home, we quickly began work on an MVP that visualized species interconnections from a partner ecologist's existing field reports.
+Leveraging GBIF data, this interactive view of species identified from a single site showed the complexity of “everyday” landscapes, not only biodiversity hotspots like the Amazon.

 Strategic Positioning

 Conservation technology is crowded with solutions.
-I positioned Habitats.ai not as another monitoring tool, but as the "operating system for biodiversity data" - emphasizing our API-first approach that integrated with amazing existing conservation databases like GBIF and the IUCN Red List.
+I positioned Habitats.ai not as another monitoring technology, but as the comprehensive "OS for nature".
+By integrating cutting-edge sensing technology, field ecological assessments, and amazing existing conservation databases like GBIF and the IUCN Red List, we unlocked a predictive view of nature's interconnectedness that customers had never seen before.

 Impact